-2.2 New and revised standards that are effective for these financial statements
+2.2 New and revised standards that are effective for annual periods beginning on or after 1 January 20152

-A number of new and revised standards are effective for annual periods beginning on or after 1 January 2014.
-Information on these new Standards is presented below.
+A number of new and revised standards became effective for the first time to annual periods beginning on or after 1 January 2015.
+Information on the more significant standard(s) is presented below.

-For more details on this development, refer to our TA Alert 2015-05 Change in discount rates used for measuring employee benefits.
+For more details on this development, refer to our Technical Accounting Alert TA 2015-05 Change in discount rates used for measuring employee benefits